exasol/virtual-schemas/doc/development/api/scalar_functions_api.md

 }
 ```

-For example, for the query `SELECT CONCAT('prefix_', c2) VIRTUAL_SCHEMA_EXASOL.ALL_EXASOL_TYPES` the scalar function part of the JSON request might look like this:
+For example, for the query `SELECT CONCAT('prefix_', c2) VIRTUAL_SCHEMA_EXASOL.ALL_EXASOL_TYPES` the scalar function part of the JSON request looks like this:

 ```json
 {